2550

 Deep learning AI is having a transformative impact in healthcare and we know as a company that breast screening is one area where it can add real value in the short term.

 While there are large numbers of women being screened, there are in fact only about 5 to 6 detected cancers per 1,000.
 This means the radiologists have to be on their game all the time with an ever increasing workload compounded by complexity of available imaging modalities such as 3D mammography.
-This is set against a global backdrop where there just aren’t enough breast radiologists available and burnout is on the rapid rise.
+This is set against a global backdrop where there just aren’t enough breast radiologists available and radiology burnout is on the rapid rise.

 From a clinical standpoint, it’s very straightforward.
 Our goal is to provide decision support to clinicians in two key ways and these are supported by a wealth of independent peer-reviewed clinical publications: